micartey/serizilla/README.md

 )
 ```

-You class also needs to extend the Packet classs.
+You class also needs to extend the Packet class.
 You also need a default constructor with no parameters.

 ```java
 @Packet.Description(